How to heal anxiety, according to an expert

 Do some bookkeeping—get a checkup to ensure that your anxiety isn't being caused by an underlying medical condition.
 Your mind sits on top of your body, not the other way around—it’s your foundation.
 If something is wrong, like your blood sugar levels, your mind is going to reflect that.
 Your body is the first thing that needs to be taken into consideration before treatment.

 Quite often, if you’re having a mental health problem, you’re not necessarily having a psychological problem—it might be biological in which case nutrition is the solution.

-Read more about how Dan overcame his mental health problems through nutrition here.
+Read more about how to cure anxiety and how Dan overcame his mental health problems through nutrition here.

 Make sure you’re feeding your body the right things.
 More on….

 In order to take care of your body, you need to take care of your brain.
 Make sure you’re feeding it the right things.